 TGba Editor: Insert the paragraphs below at the end of this subclause:

-9.10.3.2 WUR Wake-up frame format
+9.10.3.2 WUR Wake Up frame format

+The Frame Body field of the WUR Wake Up frame, when present, contains one or more STA Info fields.
+The format of the STA Info field is defined in Figure 9-963e1 (STA Info field format).